 Exemption’s Red Flags

-Illinois Senator Tammy Duckworth, working alongside New York Senator Chuck Schumer on the auto-injector issue, learned of the exemption in late summer.
+Illinois Senator Tammy Duckworth, working alongside New York Senator Chuck Schumer on the auto-injector issue, learned of the exemption late in the summer of 2019.
 Her staff discovered it in FAA documentation, and realized this meant some airlines may not be carrying epinephrine – even in vial form.

 “No traveler should ever fear that an allergic reaction on a flight might go untreated because the airline was quietly granted an exemption from carrying lifesaving medications like epinephrine,” Duckworth told me by email.
 She and Schumer are calling on the FAA and the airlines to review the policy – and to work toward getting epinephrine auto-injectors on flights.